maltaweel/ImageComparison/READ.md

      lsh/:

      This sub-folder contains the main module for the LSH, or local sensitive hashing, method.
 The detect.py module applies the LSH algorithm that compares similarity of images.
-     This module can be run by setting the number of bands (10-100), hash size (10-100), and threshold (0-1.0) in the runtime arguments.
+ This module can be run by setting the number of bands (-b;  10-100), hash size (-s; 10-100), and threshold (-t; 0-1.0) in the runtime arguments.
 The other module is imageFileDataLoader.py, which loads images and applies comparisons between multiple images.Data in the imageLink.csv files allow images to be referenced and matched to given regions, which are then used for comparisons.
 This module does not need to be executed by the user but is called by detect.py.

      network/: